 No gains were recognized in 2018.
-The Company recognized for the nine month period ended September 30, 2017 a gain of \$8,564 on the contribution of the one of the Company's Delta greenhouse facilities and land to Pure Sunfarms in exchange for a 50% equity stake in Pure Sunfarms.
+The Company recognized for the year period ended December 31, 2017 a gain of \$8,013 on the contribution of the Delta 3 Greenhouse to Pure Sunfarms in exchange for a 50% equity stake in Pure

+Sunfarms.
 See "Investment in Joint Venture" above.